-Eczema (dermatitis) is a dry skin condition that varies across individuals and comes in many different forms.
+Eczema (Dermatitis) is a dry skin condition that varies across individuals and comes in many different forms.
 It is a common condition affecting 8% of adults but more prolific in children, affecting approximately 20% of schoolchildren.
 The symptoms can have an enormous impact on quality of life and also increase the risk of allergies developing.

 - Mild: dry, scaly, red and itchy

 - Severe: weeping, crusting and bleeding

 In both cases the skin can be itchy and scratching causes the skin to split and bleed leaving it open to infection.

 The underlying cause of eczema is skin barrier dysfunction, where the top layer of skin cells does not stick as tightly together as it should, to provide the protective layer to keep moisture in and germs out.
 This is usually the result of genetically programme problems such as a lack of filaggrin, one of the key elements in keeping the integrity of the skin barrier.

 Having eczema in early infancy, predisposes to food allergy – the worst the eczema and the earlier it starts, then the higher the risk.
 If an infant has food allergies, these may contribute to worsening the eczema (for example if the infant is egg allergic and the mother has egg in her diet whilst she is breast feeding).
 However, food allergies are not the underlying cause of the eczema.
 As a result, management of eczema in infants requires a dual approach – identify the allergies but also ensure the management of the eczema is optimised.